EternalBlueFlame/Trains-In-Motion/TiM-License.md

 1.4.
 You may create and publish addons, plugins, and, or expansions for Trains in Motion freely however:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.4.1.
 Trains in Motion reserves the right to implement similar features, with or without credit to you or your content.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.4.2.
 No addon code will ever be included in Trains in Motion without the creator's permission to do so.<br/>
 1.5.
-You may earn revenue only from modpack(s), server(s), texturepack(s), and, or addon(s), provided that you do not go against the Minecraft EULA in doing so.<br/>
+You may earn revenue only from server(s), and, or addon(s), which use some or all of Trains in Motion provided that you do not go against the Minecraft EULA in doing so.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.5.1.
-You may not earn revenue, donation or otherwise, from the Trains in Motion source, assets, or compiled .jar, modified or otherwise, outside of a modpack(s), server(s), texturepack(s), and, or addon(s).<br/>
+You may not earn revenue, donation or otherwise, from the Trains in Motion source, assets, or compiled .jar, modified or otherwise, outside of a server(s), and, or addon(s).<br/>
 1.6.
-You may create and publish, both private and public:<br/>
+You may create and publish, both private and public, without restriction:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.6.1.
 Texture pack(s) made for Trains in Motion so long as it does not contain any original Trains in Motion code or art assets.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.6.2.
 Videos that display all or part of Trains in Motion.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.6.2.1.
-Revenue gained from videos that include the Trains in Motion mod are not limited by the Minecraft EULA, or the Trains in Motion EULA.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.6.2.2.
-You should but are not required to provide a link to the Trains in Motion Website.<br/>
+You are advised to, but are not required to, provide a link to the Trains in Motion Website.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;1.6.3.
-Maps that require Trains in Motion.
-You may distribute Trains in Motion with your map if you meet the requirements defined in 1.
-Usage.<br/>
 1.7.
-Unless defined otherwise by this EULA, you may not publicly distribute the Trains in Motion source, mod, and, or assets, without Mrbrutal's explicit permission.<br/>
+Unless defined otherwise by this EULA, you may not publicly distribute the Trains in Motion source, mod, and, or assets, without [Eternal Blue Flame](https://github.com/EternalBlueFlame)'s explicit permission.<br/>
 1.8.
 To distribute your addon or modified Trains in Motion via the Official website, you are required to get permission from [Eternal Blue Flame](https://github.com/EternalBlueFlame)<br/>
 1.9.
 All advertising materials mentioning features or use of this software must display a link to the Trains in Motion GitHub.<br/>
 1.10.
 Neither Eternal Blue Flame, Trains in Motion, nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.<br/>